Powersurge/Kinship/docs/ROADMAP.md

 - Photos, Videos, Audio, and Documents (store only media ID's for People and Events)
 - Sharing
 - Permissions
+- Admin only roles for Participants, Places, & Custom Events

 ## v0.3
 - Interactive tree editor